COVID-19, flu could be recipe for ‘perfect storm’ health professional warns

 Hopkins says last year, UAMS saw low flu numbers.
 He says it was good for doctors in 2020, but could be the reason for a busy 2021.

-“People not being exposed to influenza last year means that our immune protection against flu is going to be less,” said Hopkins.
+“People not being exposed to influenza last year means that our immune protection against flu is going to be less,” Hopkins said.

 Hopkins also says this could be worse than years prior because more people are letting their guard down when it comes to taking precautions for COVID-19.